feroxcore/feroxcore/README.md

 <h2>Dragan Petrovic</h2>
 <p>
-I’m a software engineer with 8+ years of experience building full-stack applications, and the last 4 years focused on AI and LLM-based systems.
+Hello, I’m a software engineer with 8+ years of experience building full-stack applications, and the last 4 years focused on AI and LLM-based systems.

 These days I spend most of my time designing and shipping real-world AI solutions — things like RAG pipelines, multi-agent workflows, and scalable backend systems.
 I enjoy taking complex problems and turning them into clean, reliable products that people can actually use.